asgardeo/asgardeo-auth-spa-sdk/README.md

    The `signIn` method can be passed the authorization code as an argument, which will be used to obtain the token during the token-request phase of the method.
 This allows developers to use different response modes such as `form_post`.
 To learn more about the `form_post` method refer to the [Using the `form_post` response mode](#Using-the-form_post-response-mode) section.
 If you're using the `query` method, then the `signIn` method automatically obtains the authorization code from the URL.
 3. sessionState?: `string` (optional)
    The `signIn` method can be passed the session state as an argument, which will be used to obtain the token during the token-request phase of the method.
 This allows developers to use different response modes such as `form_post`.
 To learn more about the `form_post` method refer to the [Using the `form_post` response mode](#Using-the-form_post-response-mode) section.
 If you're using the `query` method, then the `signIn` method automatically obtains the session state from the URL.
+4. tokenRequestConfig?: `object` (optional)
+    An optional configuration object that allows you to augment the token request.
+    - `params` (Mandatory): Key-value pairs to be sent as additional parameters in the token request payload.

+       ```TypeScript
+       tokenRequestConfig: {
+           params: Record<string, unknown>
+       }
+       ```

 #### Description